Jeff Nelson (pitcher): Surgery

-Pitching
+Pitching style

 Nelson was a respected slider specialist, much more effective against right-handed batters than against lefties (who batted 55 points higher, and slugged 106 points higher, against him than did righties).
 He was also known for his three-quarters sidearm delivery, and threw a cut 90-mile per hour fastball as well.
 During his Yankees tenure, he was known for faking a throw to third base and then throwing to first base in an attempt to pick off the baserunner.
 Until the rule was changed in 2013, making a fake throw to third base a balk, this was referred to as "the old Jeff Nelson" by Yankees play-by-play broadcaster Michael Kay.

+Among hitters whom he dominated most were Troy Glaus, who in 14 at-bats was hitless with 11 strikeouts.

 Broadcasting

-Nelson has filled in on sports radio KJR-AM in Seattle and also worked as an analyst for MLB.com during the 2010 post-season.
+Nelson has filled in on sports radio KJR-AM in Seattle and also worked as an analyst for MLB.com during the 2010 postseason.

 In 2016, Nelson joined Fox Sports' pre-game broadcast team for Miami Marlins.
-In 2019, Nelson served as a game analyst for the YES Network, calling occasional games for his former team.
-On July 12, 2019, Nelson began appearing on the YES Network's pregame show.
-He substituted for Suzyn Waldman on WFAN broadcasts of the final games of the Yankees regular season in October 2022, working with John Sterling.
+In 2019, Nelson served as a studio and game analyst for the YES Network, calling occasional games for his former team.
+In 2021, he substituted for Suzyn Waldman on WFAN broadcasts of the final games of the Yankees regular season in October 2022, working with John Sterling.
+He became a Marlins television announcer in 2022 and also is a radio announcer for the team.

 Nelson left the YES Network after the 2025 season.
+He was then selected to announce more Marlins games.